saddamkafil/helm/helm_cheetsheet.md

 # Upgrading Helm Charts
-Note: modify required chnages in values.yaml and charts.yaml now create package and push it into remote repo.
+Note: modify required changes in values.yaml and charts.yaml now create package and push it into remote repo.

 1. How to upgrade existing charts from jfrog repo